-- (1) All information and publicity measures carried out shall acknowledge support by the relevant Grant by featuring the relevant co-financing statements from the selection below.
-This includes notices placed by a PP in the Government Gazette advertising calls for tenders/quotations co-financed by the EEA / Norway Grants. - (2) It is important to note that the terms 'EEA Grants', 'Norway Grants' and/or 'EEA and Norway Grants' are to be used in all information and publicity measures instead of referring to the technical term 'Financial Mechanism' or 'FM'. - (3) The logos of the Grants and the National Flag of Malta are available for downloading from the following links: - a Grants' logos : http://eeagrants.org/Results-data/Results-overview/Documents/Toolbox-for-programmes/Communication-templates/Logos - b The National Flag of Malta: https://eufunds.gov.mt/en/Operational%20Programmes/Publicity/Pages/Downloadable-Flags-and-Logos-for-reproduction.aspx - (4) The following visual identity banners has been reproduced to reflect the Maltese contribution and to incorporate the obligatory logos and text as required by the Communication and Design Manual.
-The designs hereunder maybe be used to compliment the graphical elements as outlined in part two of the FMO's Communication and Design Manual. - i.
-Financing by the EEA Grants ii.
-Financing by the Norway Grants
+- (1) All information and communication measures carried out shall acknowledge support by the relevant Grant by featuring the relevant co-financing statements from the selection below.
+This includes notices placed by a PP in the Government Gazette and elsewhere advertising calls for tenders/quotations co-financed by the EEA / Norway Grants. - (2) It is important to note that the terms 'EEA Grants', 'Norway Grants' and/or 'EEA and Norway Grants' are to be used in all information and communication measures instead of referring to the technical term 'Financial Mechanism' or 'FM'. - (3) The National Flag of Malta is available for downloading from the following link: - a The National Flag of Malta: https://eufunds.gov.mt/en/Operational%20Programmes/Publicity/Pages/Downloadable-Flags-and-Logos-for-reproduction.aspx - b The following logos shall be used on the upper left hand corner of printed materials such as banners, billboards, documents, etc: